RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 A neglected country

-Although Uruguay is located in the butter hole between the two popular travel destinations Brazil og Argentina, few people go to the small South American country, also called the Switzerland of South America.
+Although Uruguay is located in the middle between the two popular travel countries Brazil og Argentina, quite a few travelers go to the small South American country, also called the Switzerland of South America.

 The country, which is only half the size of Italy, has a population of just under four million.
 Remarkably, almost half of the country's population lives in the capital, Montevideo.